 If you just need a fast snapshot of how your seed keyword breaks into logical groups, SEO.ai's free tool is the speediest option we found.
 No sign-up screens, credit cards, or caps on daily looks, just paste a term and watch clusters populate in seconds.

 Under the hood, GPT-4 classifies search intent, then groups variations and long-tails that share similar SERP results.
 A color-coded output highlights primary, secondary, and tertiary sub-clusters for easier skim-through.
+The visualization makes it one of the more accessible cluster tools for people who prefer a quick visual map over raw spreadsheets.

 Totally free for clustering.
 A separate $49/mo plan unlocks long-form AI writing, but that's optional if you only want clusters.